iShares Core MSCI Emerging Markets ETF (IEM) – Best Emerging Markets ETF in Australia

 1. eToro – Overall Best ETF Broker in Australia

 eToro is our number 1 pick in Australia for investing in ETFs.
 This ETF app offers commission-free trading on more than 250 ETFs, including many of the 10 best ETFs in Australia we reviewed.
 You can choose between buying ETFs outright or trading CFDs with leverage, which gives you more flexibility in how to invest.
 In addition, eToro lets you invest in fractional shares of ETFs with as little as $50 AUD.
+Did you know that eToro is also one of the best crypto apps across the board?

 eToro also has another trick up its sleeve for investors who are interested in ETFs: copy portfolios.
 With eToro’s copy portfolios, you can invest in custom portfolios put together by expert investors and traders.
-You’ll find tons of thematic portfolios as well as portfolios centered on Australian investments.
+You’ll find tons of thematic portfolios as well as portfolios centered on Australian investments. eToro is also the best share trading platform Australia offering commission-free stocks across 17 international markets.

 eToro makes it easy to invest by accepting a wide range of payments.
 You can deposit funds by credit card, debit card, or PayPal, and you only need $250 AUD to get started.
 On top of that, eToro offers 24/7 customer support and is regulated by the Australian Securities and Investment Commission (ASIC).